Tag: Gerard Ashworth

 It Lives!
 CEO’s Nick and Liz.
 (Photo by Louise Graber)

-Dr. Michael Hill a.k.a.
-Doctor Comics in foreground with Gene Kannenberg, Jr. (onscreen) entertained with his witty matching of comics and beverages.
+Dr. Michael Hill (a.k.a.
+Doctor Comics) in foreground enjoying Dr. Gene Kannenberg, Jr. (onscreen) who launched my comic and entertained with his witty matching of comics and beverages…in a live cross from New York.
 (Photo by Andrew Hawkins)

-The book was launched by Gene Kannenberg, Jr. via Skype from the U.S.A.
-Noted comics historian, Kannenberg is director of ComicsResearch.org. former Chair of the International Comic Arts Festival and the Comic Art & Comics Area of the Popular Culture Association, and author of 500 Essential Graphic Novels.
-He made a humorous speech and participated in a game of pairing comics with beer including the work of creators Will Eisner, Lynda Barry, Hergé, Jack Kirby and Joost Swarte.
-Gene got a big response when he suggested black coffee with Steve Ditko and Duff beer with Matt Groening, and then an even bigger response when he brought his cat, Mr. Pickles, onscreen.
+The book was launched by my colleague Gene Kannenberg, Jr. via Skype from the U.S.A.
+Noted comics historian, Kannenberg is director of ComicsResearch.org. former Chair of the International Comic Arts Festival…and the Comic Art & Comics Area of the Popular Culture Association…and author of 500 Essential Graphic Novels.
+He made a humorous speech and participated in a game of pairing comics with beer.
+What a great game!
+His matching including the work of creators Will Eisner, Lynda Barry, Hergé, Jack Kirby and Joost Swarte.
+Gene got a big response when he suggested black coffee with Steve Ditko…and Duff beer with Matt Groening, and an even bigger response when he brought his cat, Mr. Pickles, onscreen.
+Thank you Gene for the live TV launch!
+Thanks to my agent Andrew Hawkins for organising the event and store owners Hisae and Tomoko for hosting!
+Were you there?
+Send me your feedback, either about being at the launch or from reading this blog post.
+I would love to hear.